TL;DR

 Common mistakes

-- Too clever (a joke that requires a footnote)
+- Too clever: a joke that needs a footnote to work

-- Outcome you can’t actually defend in a 60-second proof
+- An outcome you cannot defend with a 60-second proof

 - Generic adjectives (“dynamic, creative, results-driven”)